-GENERAL RATE

-The General rate funds activities which are deemed to provide a general benefit across the entire District or which are not economic to fund separately.
+DIFFERENTIAL CATEGORY CATEGORIES OF LAND ON WHICH RATE IS SET MAP REF.
+(IF APPLICABLE) FAC GENERAL RATE The General rate funds activities which are deemed to provide a general benefit across the entire District or which are not economic to fund separately.
 These activities include: environmental management, public health and safety, transportation, roads and footpaths, coastal structures, water supply, solid waste, flood protection and river control works, community development, governance, and council enterprises.
 A portion of the general rate is used to replenish the Council's General Disaster Fund.
 The capital values are assessed by independent valuers.
 Their results are audited by the Office of the Valuer General.

-UNIFORM ANNUAL GENERAL CHARGE (UAGC)

-Funding the same activities as the general rate.
+Every rateable rating unit in the District Ra Ca UNIFORM ANNUAL GENERAL CHARGE (UAGC) Funding the same activities as the general rate.
 The Council has determined a portion of the general rate is to be assessed as a UAGC.
 The purpose of setting the UAGC is to ensure that every ratepayer makes a minimum contribution to the Council's activities.
+Every rateable rating unit in the District Fix pe